There is a recipe that is perfect for you! Which one is it? Our quiz holds the answer.

 You'll perhaps be surprised to discover that Panettone is not at all difficult to make and it is way tastier when homemade.

-So why not make this Christmas an Italian Christmas with Maria's Homemade Italian Panettone Recipe.
+So why not make this Christmas an Italian Christmas?
+Start baking your very own Homemade Italian Panettone.

 1 Cup Flour.